-This particular development in Mexicali had many good indigenous ideas in mind.
+HOT-ARID This particular development in Mexicali had many good indigenous ideas in mind.
 It used local materials and building methods.
 But for perplexing reasons, failed to "work" or appeal to the local residents.
 So, in spite of the best intentions, some modern adaptations of traditional building methods will not work.

 8, children enjoy the roofs.
-This house is also the local barborshap.
-3, builders' gord on completion to 25% had need shapped courts and use most altractive, but proped too intercerted and enclosed for its intended purpose.
-It is more obsessioned.
+This house is also the local barbershop.
+3, builders' yard on completion in 137b had well: shaped courts and was most altractive, but proved too introverted and enclosed for its intended purpose.
+It is now abandoned.

-19-13, scheme by James Stirling, Michael Willyord Associates.
-19, 20, the houses as the are today showing a shared court.
-19, and a house converted into corner shop, 20.

-21, azonometric of house when completed and as expected to be extended 22.

-23, a double-storey house when complete.
-24, a single-storey catended squared.
-28, a single-storey extended squared.

-These more contemporary city based hot arid houses make use of courtyards to cool the house environment.
+DORMITORIO corner shop, 20.
+DORMITORIO ESTAR These more contemporary city based hot arid houses make use of courtyards to cool the house environment.
 The plants not only provide physical cooling, but also "mental" cooling.
 This becomes highly important in architectural design.

-Aldo van Eyck's cluster
+19-25 scheme by Jam Stirling, Michael Wilford Associates.
+19, 20, the houses as they are today showing a shared court, 19, and a house converted into 21, axonometric of house when completed and as expected to be extended, 23, a double-storey house when complete.
+24, a single-storey extended upwards.
+25, plan (scale: 1:150) HOT-ARID Aldo van Evck's cluster

 Many of the projects were conceived in precast concrete, with Western floor plans.
 Some schemes, such as the Danish or Polish ones, had no separation between living and dining areas.
 Others, like Aldo van Eyck's, had the dining room as part of the living room, but tucked to one side.
 Van Eyck, maintained that what the dwellers may want now could change in the future: 'The question of existing norms and forms and the ways these will change confronts the architect with an apparent choice which it should not be his concern to make'.
 The Dutch scheme, sharing a courtyard with Alexander's row, is easily recognisable by its hexagonal plan.
 The house within the walls is a more conventional shape, roughly a square.
 The hexagon shape, intended to discourage additions outwards, appears to work.
 About 35 per cent of the residents made an exterior addition such as adding one or more rooms, yet few appeared to push out against the surrounding wall or garden space.
 The design helped, or some might say coerced, the resident to build up instead of out.
 The surrounding wall, though, did not remain untouched.
 Its one-storey height was perceived to be too low, and over half the homeowners extended it, a few adding broken glass as a crown.

-Stirling's courts

-Under the colonial style add-ons, the decorative roofs, diagonal trim, second-storey additions or colourful awnings can just barely be discerned the large round windows of Stirling's original design.
+Stirling's courts Under the colonial style add-ons, the decorative roofs, diagonal trim, secondstorey additions or colourful awnings can just barely be discerned the large round windows of Stirling's original design.
 Round windows worked in Runcorn New Town housing (1967), so why not Peru?
-Whether inspired by the early as the 1920s in the Santa Fe region.
+Whether inspired by the are today; the hexagonal garden walls were thought to be too generally the residents are of a higher income group than was planned. completed.
+18, as they are now.